AdobeDocs/analytics.en/help/components/dimensions/us-states.md

 >
 >If your organization follows stringent privacy regulations where [obfuscating IP address](/help/admin/admin/general-acct-settings-admin.md) isn't enough, you can request to disable geolocation data entirely.
 Contact Customer Care with the report suite ID, and request to turn off 'Geography' for the report suite.

-## Dimension values
+## Dimension items

-Dimension values include regions and the country that the region resides in.
+Dimension items include regions and the country that the region resides in.
 Example values include `"California"`, `"Texas"`, or `"Virginia"`.
-The dimension value `"Unspecified"` includes all international traffic outside of the United States.
+The dimension item `"Unspecified"` includes all international traffic outside of the United States.

 ## Differences between reported and actual location